Marcono1234/hda-fbi-typst-thesis-template/README.md

 > Also note that professors might have additional requirements or preferences for the layout (though it might not affect grading).
 For example some professors might prefer large figures to 'float' to the top of pages (can be achieved with [Typst's `figure.placement`](https://typst.app/docs/reference/model/figure/#parameters-placement)).
 Ask your professor about this, and listen to their feedback when you hand in the first drafts of your thesis.

 > [!IMPORTANT]\
 > This template tries to follow Prof. von Rüden's "Empfehlungen zu Abschlussarbeiten".
-If you notice any deviations from these recommendations, from the official requirements, or if a professors tells you that something is missing / wrong with the template, please report it [as issue](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/issues).
+If you notice any deviations from these recommendations, from the official requirements, or if a professor tells you that something is missing / wrong with the template, please report it [as issue](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/issues).
 >
 > To be safe, double check that your thesis fulfills all requirements and recommendations, in case they have changed in the meantime or there is an issue with this template.

 > [!NOTE]\
 > The thesis template currently only supports one-sided printing.
 Printing two-sided likely causes undesired results such as incorrect margins.\
-> If you are interested in two-sided printing, have a look at [this feature request]().
+> If you are interested in two-sided printing, have a look at [this feature request](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/issues/2).
 However, you should clarify with your professor if they permit two-sided printing in the first place.

 ## Usage